Solutions

 Nonetheless, the practice is growing.
 Farmed fish production is expected to have expanded by over 17 percent between 2022 and 2032, according to the United Nations Food and Agriculture Organization.
 By 2050, global demand for fish is expected to nearly double, thanks in part to an ever-increasing output of farmed seafood.
 Over a similar period, demand for fishmeal — the feed carnivorous farmed fish like salmon, trout and bass rely on — is projected to grow over seven percent by 2030.

-“This is a hot topic in academic circles, but I don’t think the public understands how fish farming works, especially in terms of its reliance on wild fish,” Spencer Roberts, an environmental science and policy researcher at the University of Miami and co-author of the new study, tells Sentient.
+“This is a hot topic in academic circles, but I don’t think the public understands how fish farming works, especially in terms of its reliance on wild fish,” Spencer Roberts, an environmental science and policy researcher at the University of Miami and a co-author of the new study, tells Sentient.
 In reality, says Roberts, aquaculture has simply shifted pressure from one set of fish to another.

 The need for fish feed is creating problems for people too.
 “When we hear about fish farming feeding the world, it’s not true.
-The reality is that it’s starving people…in places like West Africa where “reduction fisheries” are taking their fish,” says Roberts, and selling or using them to turn into fishmeal.
+The reality is that it’s starving people…in places like West Africa where ‘reduction fisheries‘ are taking their fish,” says Roberts, and selling or using them to turn into fishmeal.
 “Subsistence fishing communities are literally starving and being forced to emigrate,” Roberts adds.

 Part of how the aquaculture industry sold itself as the more sustainable option is thanks to what’s known as the fish-in-fish-out ratio — the measurement of how many wild fish it takes to feed farmed ones.
 This figure, in essence, compares the number of how many wild fish are used as feed for fish farming, versus how many come out to feed humans.
-The calculation is used by the industry to demonstrate its efficiency, and therefore, its sustainability, to make the case for how large a role it should play in a future with a growing global population, increasing planetary warming and shrinking natural resources, like farmland to grow food.
+The calculation is used by the industry to demonstrate its efficiency, and therefore, its sustainability.
+It’s used to make the case for how large a role it should play in a future with a growing global population, increasing planetary warming and shrinking natural resources, like farmland to grow food.

 By focusing only on the ratio, Roberts and his co-authors argue, the true number of wild fish used to feed farm ones ends up obscured — indirect deaths are ignored, essentially — while outputs are maximized.
 This creates a misleading measurement.

 There are a number of ways this plays out, but here’s one example: so-called fish trimmings.
 Trimmings, which are the parts of the fish people don’t traditionally eat (heads, tails and so on), are conventionally classified as by-products and subtracted on the basis that they are not wild fish.
-But, industry estimates show only about 20 percent of trimmings for fishmeal come from farmed fish.
+But according to a representative from The Marine Ingredients Organizations, only about 20 percent of trimmings for fishmeal come from farmed fish.
 The other 80 percent is from wild fish.

 Once you adjust the calculation for the fish trimmings and other factors, the study finds, the volume of wild fish used to feed farmed fish could be over 300 percent higher than standard estimates.
 Taking other factors into account — when farmed fish that don’t eat fishmeal are excluded, and indirect mortalities like slippage are included — it’s even more dramatic.
-The total wild fish mass, according to both Sentient’s (and Vox’s calculations), could be as much as 530 percent higher.
+The total wild fish mass, according to the study, could be 536 percent higher.

 It is not yet possible to convert the study’s new percentage estimates into wild fish numbers, but Roberts says researchers working on the question believe reduction fisheries account for most fish taken from the ocean each year, killing over a trillion wild animals.
 These are animals who could otherwise be maintaining ocean health simply by staying in the sea, or helping to feed vulnerable populations.